PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

   .. method:: DNSQuestion:setTag(key, value)

     Set a tag into the DNSQuestion object.
+    This function will not overwrite an existing tag.
+If the tag already exists it will keep its original value.

     :param string key: The tag's key
     :param string value: The tag's value

   .. method:: DNSQuestion:setTagArray(tags)

     Set an array of tags into the DNSQuestion object.
+    This function will not overwrite an existing tag.
+If the tag already exists it will keep its original value.

     :param table tags: A table of tags, using strings as keys and values

   .. method:: DNSQuestion:setTrailingData(tail) -> bool